 How to Do a Content Audit

-You spent all this time writing content from 2 years ago that is still great and relevant.
+You spent all this time writing content 2 years ago that is still great and relevant.
 But no one’s reading it anymore.
 What do you do?
 Audit.
-So where do you start?
+Where do you start?

 1. Identify Older Pages That Aren’t Driving Traffic